CSIRO-enviro-informatics/research-profile/README.md

 ![DCAT research profile](image/DCAT%20research%20data%20profile.png)

 In this strawman the DCAT `Dataset` description is augmented with additional properties and classes, taken from W3C RDF vocabularies where available.
-The set of additional properties were identified in the workshop on [Interoperability of Metadata Standards in Cross-Domain Science, Health, and Social Science Applications](https://ddi-alliance.atlassian.net/wiki/spaces/DDI4/pages/433553433/Interoperability+of+Metadata+Standards+in+Cross-Domain+Science+Health+and+Social+Science+Applications).
+The set of additional properties were identified in the workshop on [Interoperability of Metadata Standards in Cross-Domain Science, Health, and Social Science Applications](https://ddi-alliance.atlassian.net/wiki/spaces/DDI4/pages/433553433/Interoperability+of+Metadata+Standards+in+Cross-Domain+Science+Health+and+Social+Science+Applications) based on requirements from the three pilot projects of the [CODATA Data Integration Initiative](http://www.codata.org/strategic-initiatives/commission-on-standards).

 `res:` is a new namespace for research dataset metadata